-The SCE is a 215-acre estuary on the northeast side of Big Green Lake and is the confluence of Silver and Dakin Creeks.
-The retention time of the SCE is 9.4 days [50] [51].
+The SCE is a 215-acre estuary on the northeast side of Big Green Lake and is the confluence of Silver and Dakin Creeks; it enters the lake proper at the County Highway K bridge.
+The retention time of the SCE is 9.4 days and the SCE is generally less than 4 feet deep [50] [51].
 The SCE sub-watershed is 48 square miles, representing 44% of the Big Green Lake watershed.

-The SCE is currently inhabited with macrophytes and has relatively clear water [49], as shown in Photograph 1.
-However, prior to the early 2000s, the SCE was a turbid, algae-dominated system with no macrophytes, similar to conditions currently found in the CKM [17].
-These conditions improved from previously algae-dominated conditions in the 1990s, when the GLSD designed and installed an innovative bubble barrier on the County Highway A bridge (see Photograph 2), located immediately downstream of the Silver Creek Estuary.
+The SCE is currently inhabited with macrophytes and has relatively clear water [49], as shown in Photograph 1, though native duckweed grows to nuisance levels and at times hinders navigability.Before a concerted effort around 2002 to exclude carp from the SCE, the SCE was a turbid, algae-dominated system with no macrophytes, similar to conditions currently found in the CKM [17].

+In the early 2000s, the GLSD designed and installed an innovative bubble barrier at the outlet of the SCE, on the County Highway A bridge (see Photograph 2).
 Prior to this effort, significant carp activity during the spring-summer spawning season prohibited beneficial aquatic plants from growing.
-The degraded estuary was an algae-dominated system.
 Native aquatic plant communities were able to re-establish after the addition of the carp barrier that prevented the invasive species from moving from the lake to the vulnerable estuary.

-[17]
+Around this same time, in 2003, the Ripon WWTF made substantial upgrades to its system.

+According to Fuller [17]: “the SCE equilibrium has shifted to macrophyte dominance and supports prolific submergent, floating-leaf, and free-floating communities.”

 A general summary of the successful restoration strategy on SCE follows [52]: